ZachGoldberg/Startup-CTO-Handbook/StartupCTOHandbook.md

 10. ONBOARDING IS EVERYBODY S RESPONSIBILITY

-Your team is continuously creating tribal knowledge, be it how to start a service, or how code patterns are used across your codebase. ere are
+Your team is continuously creating tribal knowledge, be it how to start a service, or how code patterns are used across your codebase.
+There are

 two ways to deal with this: you can do nothing, and on a daily basis you'll increase the size of the knowledge gap for new employees, or you can actively work on converting siloed tribal knowledge into scalable documentation for current and future employees.
 For obvious reasons, I recommend the latter. is means everyone should always be asking themselves, How can I document what I've just created/learned/discovered?
 And when you have new employees who come across something that they can t find in your knowledge base, it's up to them to seek out an answer and document it.